 Results showed an inverse relationship between development of ovarian cancer, and oral contraceptive use.
 Oral contraceptives were used less often by mutation carriers who were diagnosed with ovarian cancer, than by unaffected carriers.
 For those who did develop ovarian cancer, the median length of time oral contraceptives were used was 7 years.
 For those who did not develop ovarian cancer in the time of the study, the median length of time of use was 8-9 years.
 Results also suggest that protection received by oral contraceptive use is long-term, with links between oral contraceptive use and remaining unaffected lasting 10-15 years since last use.

-Read the abstract in American Journal of Obstetrics & Gynecology, and an article in Medical Xpress, and learn more about ovarian cancer risk factors and ways to reduce risk on our website.
+Read the abstract in American Journal of Obstetrics & Gynecology, and an article in Medical Xpress, and learn more about ovarian cancer risk factors and ways to reduce risk.

 - Oral Contraceptives Tied to Lower Long-Term Ovarian Cancer Risk